 Saying No to Children, Kitchen, Church: The Pioneers of Women’s Rights in Poland

-Sistering and the Enthusiasts
+'Sistering' & the Enthusiasts

-Klementyna Hoffmanowa is the figure that usually opens any history about Polish feminism.
-It’s true that she was an independent woman, living only from her writing and pedagogical activity, which in those days was certainly rare.
+Klementyna Hoffmanowa is the figure that typically opens any conversation about the history of Polish feminism.
+It’s true that she was an independent woman, living only from her writing and pedagogical activity – which, in those days, was certainly rare.

 Study if you can.
 Learn, if you can, and consider earning enough to look after yourself.
 Because in times of need, nobody will be waiting with support and care.

 Entuzjastki's ideas bloomed over the next few generations.
-Emerging from this period was Ewelina Porczyńska, mother of Paulina Kuczalska-Reinschmit who was dubbed the “hetman of Polish feminism”, and Wanda Grabowska, later Żeleńska, mother to Tadeusz Boy-Żeleński, the main male feminist of the Second Polish Republic.
+Also emerging from this period was Ewelina Porczyńska, the mother of Paulina Kuczalska-Reinschmit, who was dubbed the ‘hetman of Polish feminism’, and Wanda Grabowska (later Żieleńska), mother to Tadeusz Boy-Żeleński, who became the key male feminist of the Second Polish Republic.

 Proletarian women, the poorest of the poor, the most deprived of those who have no rights at all: come fight for the liberation of women and humankind from the atrocities of capitalist domination.

 Ster was intended as a platform for exchanging information between suffragettes scattered across the three annexed territories.
-It published not only humorous texts, but literary pieces by Orzeszkowa, Konopnicka and Żeromski, and tried to attract a larger readership with a regular column by Ludwika Ćwierczakiewiczowa, an author of cookbooks and guides for housewives who was very popular at the time.
+It published not only humorous texts, but literary pieces by Orzeszkowa, Konopnicka and Żeromski.
+Through a regular column by Ludwika Ćwierczakiewiczowa – a popular period author of cookbooks and guides for housewives – the journal attempted to attract a wider readership.

-Important figures included: Faustyna Morzycka, an organiser of educational groups and a PPS fighter who inspired the Polish writer Żeromski to write the story Siłaczka (“Strongwoman”); Filipina Płaskowicka, founder of Koło Gospodyń Wiejskich (“The Association of Rural Women”); and Stefania Sempołowska, who was said to “have taken part in everything that happened in Poland during her 50 years of active life”.
+Important figures included Faustyna Morzycka, an organiser of educational groups and a fighter in the PPS Underground-Combat Organisation – who inspired the Polish writer Stefan Żeromski to write the story Siłaczka (The Strongwoman).
+There was also Filipina Płaskowicka, the founder of the Koło Gospodyń Wiejskich (Association of Rural Women), and Stefania Sempołowska, who was said to ‘have taken part in everything that happened in Poland during her 50 years of active life’.

-Human trafficking was a big social problem too.
-In towns and villages in Central-Eastern Europe, many crooks deceived unprivileged women by offering them lucrative jobs, only to put them in brothels.
-Activists fought this practice by organising missions at train stations where they engaged female arrivals seeking work and provided them with accommodation and aid in finding a job.
+Human trafficking was another social problem.
+In towns and villages in Central-Eastern Europe, many crooks deceived underprivileged women by offering them lucrative jobs, only to put them in brothels.
+Activists fought this practice by organising missions at train stations, where they engaged female arrivals seeking work and provided them with accommodation and aid in finding a job.

 Our aim is to thoroughly re-evaluate today’s governing ethics.
 The division of women into either moral or immoral is based on a male point of view.
 Our liberation has to give us a new criterion of classification, a new ethical census.
 Neither our erotic qualities nor our attitude toward men should dictate our morality.

-The writer finished her speech with the renowned sentence: “We want a complete life!’
+The writer finished her speech with the renowned sentence: ‘We want a complete life!’